element-hq/element-web/docs/choosing-an-issue.md

-All the issues for Element Web live in the [element-web](https://github.com/vector-im/element-web) repository, including issues that actually need fixing in `matrix-react-sdk` or `matrix-js-sdk` or one of the related repos.
+All the issues for Element Web live in the [element-web](https://github.com/vector-im/element-web) repository, including issues that actually need fixing in `matrix-react-sdk` or one of the related repos.

 The first place to look is for
 [issues tagges with "good first issue"](https://github.com/vector-im/element-web/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).